Student Clubs & Organizations

 Build a functional robot capable of traversing Martian terrain, or send a demo-satellite loaded with scientific instruments to the edge of Earth’s atmosphere!
 The CCD branch of NASA’s Spacegrant program is the place for hands-on experience in scientific, electrical and computerized concepts, as well as project-oriented teamwork and leadership skills.
 Our club is open to all students with no experience necessary.
 Work with our group to learn and build technology together!

 Joel Thompson | Advisor | Joel.Thompson@CCD.edu

-The Science Club provides students majoring in Science, Technology, Engineering, and Math with activities and academic support to help you succeed in your major.
+The Science Club provides students majoring in science, technology, engineering or math with activities and academic support to help you succeed in your major.

 Kimberly Gottfredsen | Advisor | Kimberly.Gottfredsen@CCD.edu

-Provides a place where students with questions concerning the Bible can come and discuss with no prejudice.
-Includes a profound and in-depth study of scriptures; including the original languages of the Bible ie. Hebrew and Greek to authenticate the studies.
-Welcomes questions and concerns in regard to the Bible and the History of religion.
-Also focuses on both a male and female image of God shown through the entire Bible.
+Provide a place where students with questions or concerns about the Bible and the history of religion may come and speak freely.
+The Club members study the scripture in-depth and include the original languages of the Bible (ie. Hebrew and Greek) to authenticate the studies.
+It also focuses on both male and female images of God as shown through the Bible.

 Student Ambassadors Club